 Friendships often just develop organically.
 You work with someone.
 You talk with that person and you find out you like the same things, and suddenly you’re friends!
 How do you stop that from happening?

 Well, you don’t.
 That type of behavior is fine.
 It’s called being friendly.
 But you stop it at that.
-You don’t do things after work.
+You can be friendly at work, but don’t do things after hours.
 You don’t follow any of your direct reports on any form of social media.

 Some managers say they want to follow all their direct reports on social media in case they do something that could lead to termination.
 Trust me: Anyone who is dumb enough to put termination-worthy escapades up on Facebook will either (a) screw up at work as well, (b) have a friend who will gleefully send you a screenshot.
 And often both.
 You don’t need to monitor accounts.

-You should always be nice.
-But you must always keep a line separating you from your direct reports.
+You should always be a friendly manager, but do not make friends at work—always keep a line separating you from your direct reports.
 It’s the only way you can fairly manage everyone.
 And being fair is a critical trait in a manager.

 So remember: Be friendly, but not a friend.